 Our program follows federal and state guidelines regarding confidentiality.
-This means that we may not tell anyone outside of the facility that a person is attending the program or share any information that identifies him or her as an alcohol or drug abuser.
+This means that we may not tell anyone outside of the facility that a person is attending the program or share any information that identifies him or her as a person with a substance use disorder.
 We will not share any information about you or your treatment UNLESS:

 - You have given written consent on an approved Release of Information form. - We have a court order.
-A subpoena is not enough to require the release. - You are having a medical emergency. - There is a credible report of child abuse or neglect. - You become an active threat to yourself or others. - There is a qualified person reviewing care for research, audit, or program evaluation.
+A subpoena is not enough to require the release. - · You are having a medical emergency. - There is a credible report of child abuse or neglect. - You become an active threat to yourself or others. - There is a qualified person reviewing care for research, audit or program evaluation.